Artuklu Palace: History

 The palace was situated in the present-day İçkale neighborhood, inside the Diyarbakır City Walls.
 It was built during the reign of Nasir al-Din Mahmud (Salih Nasreddin Muhammed) (1200–1222).

 There are further Artukid palatial residences in Mardin, Hasankeyf and Palu whose remains stand, but this one in Diyarbakır is usually referred to as the "Palace" of the sons of Artuk.
 This palace was also where, as his father before him, the groundbreaking Muslim scholar, inventor, and mechanical engineer Al-Jazari had worked for 30 years and was the place, inspiration and context of many of this inventions and devices.

 The palace was used as a prison in the beginning of the Ottoman rule (16th century) until it fell into decay and gradually disappeared under the present-day Virantepe mound.

-Partial excavations on the palace site were carried out in 1961 under the direction of the art historian and Ottoman archaeologist Oktay Aslanapa Important ruins found during the excavation, such as part of the palace garden and the clear outlines of the architectural system of Turkish baths were not conserved and disappeared over time.
+Partial excavations on the palace site were carried out in 1961 under the direction of the art historian and Ottoman archaeologist Oktay Aslanapa.
+Important ruins found during the excavation, such as part of the palace garden and the clear outlines of the architectural system of hamams, were not conserved and disappeared over time.
 The vestiges were also externally studied of recent date using computer technologies.